AriFordsham/GHCWiki/event-log/live-monitoring.md

 # Live profiling via RTS and ghc-events project

-This wiki page is for the project by Karolis Velicka \<karolis.velicka at google's email service\> that he is working on in Microsoft Research in the summer of 2014.
+This wiki page is for the project by Karolis Velicka \<karolis.velicka at google's email service\> that I carried out when working for Microsoft Research in the summer of 2014.

-This wiki page documents my current understanding of the system, plans for improving it, progress reports and assorted notes from meting that are relevant to the topic.
+This wiki page documents my current understanding of the system, the new API, the changes that I've made and plans for future work (sometimes including points to consider.

 In case you find some flaws in my understanding, something that you disagree with or statements that are outright wrong, please do contact me.
 Any other contributions/advice/edits are very welcome!